 Danger rating: With sexy new entries like Mali shaking things up, it seems like Israel is yesterday’s man.
 This isn’t a Pavement reunion show Israel; you have to keep it fresh!

 The situation: Having previously being thought of as really fucking suspicious, the Burmese government has recently been lauded for its new-found commitment to peace and democracy.
 Pretty awk, considering Christians in the remote Kachin State are being attacked by the 400,000-strong Burmese army.

 Islam factor: In these parts, it's Buddhism factor.
 Who knew the Dalai Lama’s people could be so mean?

 Danger rating: If we don’t stop this now, the Dalai Lama will join his Buddhist comrades in Burma and march on the Tower of London.
 Queen Elizabeth herself will not be safe.

-The situation: Chavez has severe pneumonia, but is supposed to be inaugurated on the 10th of January.
+The situation: Chavez has severe pneumonia, but is meant to be inaugurated on the 10th of January.
 Who will make all that coke money once he’s gone?

-Islam factor: Come on, pal.
-This is South America, are you kidding?
+Islam factor: Mate, come on – this is South America, are you kidding?
 Muslims are barely even allowed in as tourists.

-Danger rating: Zombie Chavez and zombie Castro will plague the shit out of the world before the year’s out.
+Danger rating: Zombie Chavez and zombie Castro to plague the shit out of the world before the year’s out.